jyoti-bhasin/Automobile_Analysis_Project_streamlit.app/README.md

 - The data from a cars website is extracted, and all important details such as mileage, dealer name, rating, review count and price of few cars is stored in an excel sheet.
 - Now, data from this file is displayed on the app, along with a graph between rating and name of car.
 Besides, a selection menu is created for the user to choose a car, and the details related to that specific car will be displayed.

+### Deployment
+After all the code is written, it is deployed on Streamlit framework, with a few changes to the code for errorfree deployment.
+> **Streamlit** - *It is an open source app framework in Python language, which helps us create beautiful web apps for data science and machine learning.*

 ### UI/UX
+Although Streamlit provides a decent UI/UX design, some custom CSS is added in the code to improve the look of the app, and give some colours and design to the headings and text.

 ## Functionality & features :
 ### 1. Visual Representation :